DOH-HNH0303/GRIM/README.md

 ## Introduction

-**nf-core/grim** (Genomic Resistance Identification and Mapping) is a bioinformatics pipeline that maps Phoenix AMR genes onto complete genomes to determine chromosomal vs plasmid location.
-It leverages existing Phoenix output files (GAMMA and AMRFinder results) to efficiently classify antimicrobial resistance gene locations without redundant processing.
+**nf-core/grim** (Genomic Resistance Identification and Mapping) is a bioinformatics pipeline that maps Phoenix AMR genes onto ONT complete genomes to determine chromosomal vs plasmid location.
+It leverages existing Phoenix output files (GAMMA and AMRFinder results) and maps the identified AMR genes from Phoenix assemblies (derived from Illumina data) onto high-quality ONT complete genomes to provide accurate chromosomal vs plasmid classification.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the